How student finance really works

 A Tuition Loan is used to cover the course fees, what you get is based on the amount that the university or Higher Education provider charge for their course, some providers charge more than others so if this is a concern check what their fees are on their website.

-Part-time study is charged at half this rate as its spread across the two years instead of one, so you’d pay £3,500 per year over two years.
+Part-time study is charged at half this rate as its spread across the two years instead of one.

 A Maintenance Loan is used to cover, depending on your personal circumstances (what your parents do and earn) you may or may not be eligible to receive this.
 Most students take a maintenance loan out where they are planning on moving away from home to cover bills and rent.